 Since removing the glue involves a wet cleaning solution and scraping, you should protect the carpet or flooring from drips and stains.
 Cover the floor with plastic tarps that are taped securely in place with painter's tape.

-In a large bucket, mix a solution of one gallon of hot water, one teaspoon of dishwashing liquid, and one cup of distilled white vinegar.
-Stir to mix well.
+In a large bucket, mix a solution of 1 gallon of hot water, 1 teaspoon of dishwashing liquid, and 1 cup of distilled white vinegar.
+Stir well to mix.
 Depending on the size of the room, you will need to mix this solution several times so it can be applied to the walls while the water is hot.

-Fill a second bucket with clean warm water that you will use for rinsing the wall after.
+Fill a second bucket with clean warm water that you will use for rinsing the wall after scrubbing.

 Apply the Cleaning Solution

 Standing on a sturdy stepladder, begin applying the cleaning solution at the top of the wall.
-Always work from the top down to prevent the need to reclean a section.
+Always work from the top down.
 Dip a cellulose sponge into the solution and wring until it is not dripping but still quite wet.
-Rub it over a section of the glue-covered wall.
-Rewet the sponge as needed as you move down the wall.
+Rub the sponge over a section of the glue-covered wall.
+Rewet the sponge frequently as you move down the wall.
+The goal here is to thoroughly moisten the glue, not to scrub it off.

 After two or three minutes, wipe the wet wall with a microfiber cloth that you have dampened with the cleaning solution.
-The glue will have softened so you may simply wipe it away with the cloth.
+The glue will have softened so you may be able to simply wipe it away with the cloth.
+Rinse the cloth frequently, especially if it is picking up remnants of wallpaper backing material.

 Rinse and Dry the Wall